01.27.2022 Jodi Anderson

 - Log into your student loan account on studentaid.gov to update your contact information or at least confirm everything is correct.
 You want to be sure that whichever servicer your loan is transferred to, they know how to reach you regarding your loan and how they will be managing your loan.

 - visit your account dashboard, find the “My Aid” section, and select “View loan servicer details” or

 - call the Federal Student Aid Information Center (FSAIC) at 1-800-433-3243

-- Once you have updated or verified your correct contact information, screen print or download to save all of your current information: loan balance, interest rate, monthly payment amount, etc. to be sure that when this information is transferred over, you can verify against the records you saved that all transferred information is all correct for your continued repayment of your loan.
+- Once you have updated or verified your correct contact information, screen print or download to save all of your current information: loan balance, interest rate, monthly payment amount, etc., to be sure that when this information is transferred over, you can verify against the records you saved that all transferred information is all correct for the continued repayment of your loan.

 - Check your credit report to be sure these loans are listed with the proper information before the transfer occurs and again after the transfer to be sure your credit report remains accurate.